noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/contract_deployment.md

 Follow the instructions [here](../../contracts/setup.md) to install `nargo` if you haven't done so already.
 :::

-## Initialise nargo project
+## initialize nargo project

-Create a new `contracts` folder, and from there, initialise a new project called `token`:
+Create a new `contracts` folder, and from there, initialize a new project called `token`:

 ```sh
 mkdir contracts && cd contracts